axr/website-data/pages/resources/tutorials/introduction/content.md

   the future, this may end up being `application/hss` or even `text/hss`

 - Last, but not least, it is always required that you declare the `version` of the AXR platform that you are targeting.
+You can find out what to put here by looking at the "About" dialog in the test browser.
 In case that the syntax changes in the future, backwards compatibility modules will be able to render old documents correctly, becaue they will know what you meant in the first place.

 Now, with your favorite text editor, create a new file `/style.hss`, and type